di98feja/RagnarsRokare/SlaveGreylings/readme.txt

 0.3 patchnotes:
 ##################################
+From the book of Barg:
+Today the day of 45 in this paradise of a world of Odin we call Valheim.
+Today I realized that the Greylings are far more adaptable then expected.
+Already after a short period among us they tend to look in chests and houses for food rather then wondering of into the forest.
+By encouraging this behavior the need for fencing might be limited in the future.
+Another discovery of this adaptation was when Morg, enraged of Sig's overenthusiastic farting, throw his axe on Stig.
+To our surprise Stig looked a bit afraid from being hurt, but showed almost no sign of damage.
+We thought the rich amount of resin in their food made them harder, but pitching Stig against a skeleton killed him as easy as any other greyling.
+This must be an adaptation to the environment we did not count on.
+More experiments might help us understand this behavior better, but now we will hunt some Boar for this evening barbeque.
 ##################################
-* Decreased dmg from player implemented on slaves
+* Decreased dmg from player implemented on slaves.
-* Slaves will look in chests for food rather then wonder of in the forrest.
+* Slaves will look in chests for food rather then wonder of in the forrest if there is no food on the ground.
 * Minor distance changes